 For this project, you’ll need a small table, soft paint brush,DecoArt Pouring Medium, Top Coat and three colors of paints in the Satin Enamels line of paint for durability.
 The colors are : Satin Enamels Pure White, (light gray)Satin Enamels Smoke Grey and (dark gray) Charcoal Grey.
 You’ll also need to protect your surface like a tarp (I used cardboard), small cups and stir sticks for mixing, and something to pour off the excess paint into such as a disposable pie tin, or baking tray.

-How much paint you use, depends on the size of your surface.
+How much paint you will need , depends on the size of your surface and if you are doing one or multiple canvases.
 My table is about 14 inches by 16 inches, and I made about 1/3 cup total of light gray paint and Pouring Medium together, 1/4 cup of dark gray, and 1/2 cup of white.

-To start mix your paints with the pouring medium in a 50/50 ratio.
-This will give it a fluid pour.
+There’s lots of recipes with paint pouring but for beginners, mix your paints with the pouring medium in a 50/50 ratio.
+This will give it a good consistency for a good fluid pour.
 Stir to mix thoroughly.
+If you are using heavy body acrylics instead of craft paint, or regular acrylic paints, you may need to add more pouring medium to adjust the viscosity.

 After mixing your paints, you are ready to pour them into each other.
-Pour the light gray into the white in a bit of a circular pattern.
-Drizzle the dark gray on top of that.
+Pour the white on the surface first, then drizzle the light gray into the white in a bit of a circular pattern, then add the darkest gray paint on top of that sparingly.

-Pour your paint mixture onto your table top/board.
-When I poured mine, I kind of used a back and forth motion, to get a more linear look for my faux marble made with pouring medium.
+Pour your paint mixture onto your table top/board into with the acrylic pouring technique called a dirty pour.
+This is basically when you pour all of your paint colors our at once.
+For a true dirty pour, flip the cup over on the surface and lift straight up.
+When I poured mine, I kind of used a back and forth motion, to get a more linear look for my faux marble made with pouring medium instead of pouring it right in the center.

-Once you have the top the way you like it, and it’s completely covered, place it on a flat surface.
-Remove any drips on the edge with a paint brush.
+Once you have the top the way you like it, and it’s completely covered, place it on a flat surface away from any dust or debris.
+Remove any drips on the edge with a paint brush in the first hour.
 Let it sit on a flat to dry for at least 24 hours, in a room with low humidity, where it won’t be disturbed so the paint hardens completely before adding the top coat.
+For a piece that’s high-use (unlike artwork or a flat canvas) you are going to want to use a top coat like varnish or polyacrylic.

 You can see the Top Coat process in this post!